 Instant Pot Brown Rice Recipe

-- Add water and salt and close the lid.
+- Add water and salt and stir gently.